LukeBillington/NodeFormBuilder/README.md

 Currently only provides basic support for 'text', 'email', 'password', 'hidden', 'select', 'label', 'reset', and 'submit', elements, and renders the html string to the console.

 ## Usage (Production)
-**Production build only, see contributing for development instructions.**
+**Production build only, see contributing.md for development instructions.**
 1. Ensure you have Node/NPM installed and clone this repo and cd into it.
 2. Run `npm install --production`.
 3. In your project, be sure to import FormBuilder. `let FormBuilder = require('./FormBuilder.js');`